Market-Connections Professional Resume Writing Services

 Five Types Of Imposters

 One of the most influential people in the world of imposter syndrome is Dr Valerie Young.
 She has written a book on the subject which is based on her research.
-As a result of her research, Dr Young has also identified five distinct types of imposters.
+As a result of her research, Dr. Young has also identified five distinct types of imposters.
 The information she provides can also be used as a basis for the Imposter Syndrome Test.
 This is important for you to know as it can help you to overcome imposter syndrome.

 The Perfectionist Imposter